drumnation/javascript-interview-prep-questions/README.md

 ### What is Big O notation, and why is it useful?

+Big O notation is used to describe the performance or complexity of an algorhithm.

+It specifically describes the worst case scenario and is useful for describing the execution time required or the space used by the algorhithm.

 ### What is the DOM?

+HTML you write is parsed by the browser and turned into the DOM.

 ### What is the event loop?